confluentinc/demo-dsp-fraud-detection/LAB1/LAB1-README.md

 ---
-## Convert Topics to be Compatible With Redshift Connector
+## (OPTIONAL) Convert Topics to be Compatible With Redshift Connector

 Now that we have verified the topics are successfully sent to our Kafka topics, we will now send the events to Redshift via the Redshift Fully Managed Sink Connector.
 However, the Redshift connector by default cannot process Kafka topics that have nested JSON data as seen in our `prefix.AUTH_USER` & `prefix.USER_TRANSACTION` topics.
 The Oracle XStream Connector creates the topics with `Before` and `After` State with some metadata into it.
 Therefore, we will need to create new filtered/clean topics leveraging Flink for these two topics before launching the Redshift Connector.